RomainGross/strapi-migration/README.md

--- Strapi Migration Draft, to use codemods
+-- Strapi Migration Draft, to use code mods